KuchikiNamthip/KuchikiNamthip.github.io/_projects/Transcriptome.md

 - I would like to thank my Ph.D. advisor.
 Without him, I would not have discovered the exciting world of cancer biology.
 From that point, I expanded my interest to the -omic fields for a deeper understanding. \

 - I would like to thank all my colleagues for their comments, suggestions, and assistance.

+---
+I'm very happy 🥰 that you are visiting my computational biology portfolio and would be even happier if you could provide suggestions or feedback 🤩. \

+You can contact me through various online platforms [here 📬](https://kuchikinamthip.github.io/) or leave a comment below using GitHub account. 👇🏼